 Homozygous For The Met Allele Of The Val158met Polymorphism Meaning

-Dec 01, 2025 · 8 min read
+8 min read

 Being homozygous for the met allele of the Val158Met polymorphism means possessing two copies of the met allele in your COMT gene.
 This seemingly simple genetic variation carries significant weight in understanding individual differences in cognitive function, emotional processing, and even susceptibility to certain neurological and psychiatric conditions.
-Let's delve into the depths of this polymorphism, exploring its implications and how it shapes our unique neurobiological landscape.
+Let's look at the depths of this polymorphism, exploring its implications and how it shapes our unique neurobiological landscape.

 Understanding the Basics: Genes, Alleles, and Polymorphisms